-- 2.133.
-Lambeth is the proud home of numerous arts, sports and cultural assets, with a particular concentration in the north of the borough, including many of international, national and regional as well as local importance.
+- 2.120 Lambeth is the proud home of numerous arts, sports and cultural assets, with a particular concentration in the north of the borough, including many of international, national and regional as well as local importance.
 While the London Eye, National Theatre, Southbank Centre, British Film Institute (BFI), Brit Oval and the Old and Young Vic theatres are commonly cited examples, other institutions such as the Black Cultural Archives also have major significance as an expression of Lambeth's and Britain's black heritage.
-Wellknown cultural businesses such as the BFI IMAX cinema, Ritzy Cinema and Clapham Picturehouse and West Norwood Picturehouses, the Oval House theatre, the O2 Academy, B3 Media, Raw Material Music and Media, Photofusion, 198 Contemporary Arts, the South London Theatre, the Cinema Museum, Italia Conti Drama School and Learning and Beaconsfield all make a vital contribution to the identity, economy and regeneration of their local areas and they wish to expand and grow in the borough (see the studies listed under 'Places and Neighbourhoods' in Annex 1) (see the Creative and Digital Industries Strategy 2018).
+Well-known cultural businesses such as the BFI IMAX cinema, Ritzy Cinema and Clapham and West Norwood Picturehouses, the Oval House theatre. the O2 Academy, B3 Media, Raw Material Music and Media, Photofusion, 198 Contemporary Arts, the South London Theatre, the Cinema Museum, Italia Conti Drama School and Learning and Beaconsfield all make a vital contribution to the identity, economy and regeneration of their local areas and they wish to expand and grow in the borough (see the Creative and Digital Industries Strategy 2018).
 The council wishes to promote these assets by encouraging the growth of Creative and Digital Industries enterprises.
 The council was awarded a Cultural Impact Award and funding to provide skills, jobs and opportunities for young people and those underrepresented in the cultural workforce.
 In addition Streatham's ice rink was reinstated in 2013 which is home to an extensive ice skating and ice hockey programme.
-Many of these organisations contribute to or deliver programmes of activity for young people and deprived communities, which have a direct impact on community cohesion and reducing worklessness. - 2.134.
-The large number of artists is another distinctive feature of Lambeth as it is in neighbouring boroughs contributing to local economic development, local skills development and the identity of local areas, including Brixton, Loughborough Junction, West Norwood/Tulse Hill, Clapham, Kennington/Oval and Vauxhall.
-This includes visual artists, performers and musicians with specific needs for affordable studio, rehearsal, exhibition and performance space. - 2.135.
-Finally, local shops, independent businesses and street markets are essential to the identity of the different parts of the borough, and much valued by local residents as well as the growing number of people who visit the borough.
-This includes the cluster of LGBT gay-owned businesses and venues in Vauxhall, the unique multi-cultural indoor markets in Brixton, historic street markets in Brixton and Lower Marsh and newer markets in West Norwood, Clapham, Streatham and the Oval, Portuguese-owned businesses in and around Stockwell, Polish and Somali-owned businesses in Streatham, the valued local shops in Herne Hill and West Norwood and many other examples (see the studies listed under 'Places and Neighbourhoods' in Annex 1).
+Many of these organisations contribute to or deliver programmes of activity for young people and deprived communities, which have a direct impact on community cohesion and reducing worklessness. - 2.121 The large number of artists is another distinctive feature of Lambeth - as it is in neighbouring boroughs - contributing to local economic development, local skills development and the identity of local areas, including Brixton, Loughborough Junction, West Norwood/Tulse Hill, Clapham, Kennington/ Oval and Vauxhall.
+This includes visual artists, performers and musicians with specific needs for affordable studio, rehearsal, exhibition and performance space. - 2.122 Finally, local shops, independent businesses and street markets are essential to the identity of the different parts of the borough, and much valued by local residents as well as the growing number of people who visit the borough.
+This includes the cluster of LGBT owned businesses and venues in Vauxhall. the unique multi-cultural indoor markets in Brixton, historic street markets in Brixton and Lower Marsh and newer markets in West Norwood, Clapham, Streatham and the Oval, Portuguese-owned businesses in and around Stockwell, Polish and Somali-owned businesses in Streatham, the valued local shops in Herne Hill and West Norwood and many other examples.